 Students that may be experiencing personal difficulties too specialized to handle in school will be advised of appropriate referrals to professional agencies within the community.
-Students wishing for this information or to discuss such a situation should make an appointment with their Program Mentor.
+Students in need of this information or to discuss such a situation should make an appointment with their Program Coordinator.
 The confidentiality of the students will be respected.